-Thomas J. Hurney, Jr., is a Member in the Health Care industry group, focusing primarily on class action and complex litigation and health care litigation.
+Thomas J. Hurney, Jr., is a litigator with significant experience in the defense and trial of health care, class action and complex litigation.
 He practices out of the Firm’s office in Charleston, West Virginia.

 If you spend any time around Tom, one thing is immediately clear – he loves the law.
 His excitement for all aspects of his legal practice shines through in his writing, his oral advocacy, and his dedication to teaching the next generation of young lawyers.
-Tom has more than 34 years of experience as a trial lawyer, handling a wide variety of civil actions involving serious personal injury and wrongful death.
-He is the President of the Association of Defense Trial Attorneys (ADTA), a select group of trial lawyers whose membership is limited to one lawyer in any city with population of up to one million people.
+Tom has more than 35 years of experience as a trial lawyer, handling a wide variety of civil actions involving serious personal injury and wrongful death.
+From 2017 to 2018 he served as the President of the Association of Defense Trial Attorneys (ADTA), a select group of trial lawyers whose membership is limited to one lawyer in any city with population of up to one million people.

 Tom’s favorite aspect of his practice is something that’s becoming a rarity in today’s legal world – trying cases.
 Tom loves the challenge of presenting his clients’ legal and factual arguments to juries in a way that looks effortless – the type of performance that’s only possible with countless hours of preparation and decades of experience.